TheDoctor200/Lunara-Project/README.md

 For the python code, latest python version (3.8 or newer) installed. https://www.python.org/downloads/
++ install Requirenment with pip in your terminal: pip install openai

 For the Chatbot.exe file: nothing (all libraries are already in)